WDVV-based recursion for open Gromov-Witten invariants

 \begin{Remark} Theorem \ref{All OGW are computable 2 two OGW two computable} does not give us information in the case when we only know that there exists some $\beta'\in\Pi_{>0}$ with $\omega(\beta')=\hbar$ such that

-However, it follows from the degree axiom (see Section \ref{section: Frobenius Superpotential} for more details) that this case is only possible if $\mu(\beta')=3-n$, which does not hold for a wide variety of examples (for example, if $X$ is Fano and $n\geq 3$, or if $X$ is Calabi-Yau and $n\neq 3$). \end{Remark}
+However, it follows from the degree axiom (see Section \ref{section: Frobenius Superpotential} for more details) that this case is only possible if $\mu(\beta')=3-n$, which does not hold for a wide variety of examples (for instance, if $L$ is monotone and $n\geq 3$, or if $L$ is a special Lagrangian in a Calabi-Yau $X$ with $n\neq 3$). \end{Remark}

+\begin{Remark} Theorem~\ref{All OGW are computable 2 two OGW two computable} is a generalization of the computation for projective spaces given in~\cite{SolomonTukachinsky2019relative}.
+It does not generalize the computation offered for the Chiang Lagrangian~\cite{ChiangLagrangianRQH} nor for quadric hypersurfaces~\cite{Examples_of_relative_quatum_cohomology}.
+Each of those other computations uses properties which are rather specific to the manifold in question.
+There does seem to be a principle of the form ``There exists an invariant with interior constraints the non-vanishing of which guarantees computability of invariants with boundary constraints only''.
+At this time we are not sure whether a recipe exists for identifying such an initial invariant in general. \end{Remark}

 The proofs of Theorems \ref{All OGW are computable 1 Fellowship of the OGW} and \ref{All OGW are computable 2 two OGW two computable}, and the proof of Remark \ref{ell'=0 remark}, are given in Section \ref{Results}.